sparkutils/quality/docs/index.md

 Your rules are just versioned data, store them wherever convenient, use them by simply defining a column.

-* :new:{.pulseABit} - [comparableMaps](sqlfunctions.md#comparable_maps) - allow unions or sorting with map columns without json serialising and parsing overhead
+* :new:{.pulseABit} - [view loading](advanced/viewLoader.md) - simple api to load views for data lookup and transformation rules

-Rules are evaluated lazily during Spark actions, such as writing a row, with results saved in a single predicatable and extensible column.
+Rules are evaluated lazily during Spark actions, such as writing a row, with results saved in a single predictable and extensible column.

 ## Enhanced Spark Functionality